f3-factory/F3com-data/3.6/databases/main.md

     <code>load()</code> hydrates the current mapper object, <code>findone</code> returns a new hydrated mapper object, and <code>find</code> returns an array of hydrated mapper objects.
 </div>

+<div class="alert alert-danger"><b>Danger:</b> The $options array for is not using parameterized field values and is not sanitized from user inputs.
+If you simply put GET or POST values into group, order, limit or offset without validating them beforehand, you are opening a security issue and bad things can happen.</div>

 ## Profiling